Between 18 and 30 years (au pair needs to apply for work permit before she/he turns 30).

 The au pair has to be registered with the Social Registration Office in order to obtain a social security number.

-The average processing time for au pair case is 8-10 weeks.
+The processing time for au pair case is now 4 months.

 If the au pair wants to change host family, he/she has to apply for a new work permit.
 Au pairs can perform tasks under the new contract as soon as a complete application for a residence permit has been submitted.
 The other requirements of the permit must be met.

 A permit to work as an au pair may be renewed.
 However, an au pair work permit cannot be given for more than 2 years.
 The application for a new work permit must be handed in at the local police station in Norway.

 More information about your rights and obligations will be given to you when you are about to make an agreement with a host family.

 The au pairs, placed by Energy Au Pair, will receive an "Energy Au Pair Book", where detailed information about the au pair program in Norway will be given.